Arnav-Dubey-2023chb1062/Nvidia_Sentiment_Analysis/README.md

 # NVIDIA Stock Price Prediction Project

+## What Are We Trying to Achieve?

+Have you ever wondered if we could predict stock prices using artificial intelligence?
+That's exactly what we're trying to do here, specifically for NVIDIA (NVDA) stock.
+Here's what makes our project special:

+### Our Main Goals
+1. **Predict Stock Movements**: We're building a tool that tries to predict NVIDIA's stock price for the next day, using both historical price data and market sentiment.

+2. **Combine Different Types of Data**:
+   - Price patterns (like moving averages and trends)
+   - Market sentiment (how people feel about NVIDIA)
+   - Trading volumes and price changes

+3. **Make It Practical**: We want to create something that's:
+   - Easy to understand and use
+   - Reliable in its predictions
+   - Transparent about its limitations

+### Why This Matters
+- **For Investors**: Helps in making more informed decisions by providing data-driven insights
+- **For Analysts**: Offers a framework to understand market patterns
+- **For Developers**: Shows how to combine different data sources and machine learning techniques

+### Our Approach
+We started with a basic model and improved it step by step:
+1. First version: Simple price prediction using basic indicators
+2. Final version: Enhanced model with:
+   - More historical data (2 years instead of 1)
+   - Better sentiment analysis
+   - More sophisticated technical indicators
+   - Improved error handling and accuracy

+### Important Note
+While we're using advanced technology and data analysis, remember that stock markets are complex and influenced by many factors.
+Our tool is meant to be one of many resources in making investment decisions, not the only one.

 ## Overview
 This project implements a machine learning model to predict NVIDIA (NVDA) stock prices using XGBoost, incorporating both technical indicators and sentiment analysis.
 The project consists of two main components:
 1. A Python implementation of the prediction model (`Initial.py`)